BespokeTechLabs/External-Logins-via-PHP-to-Firefly/README.md

 This file generally should be stored on a separate server to your firefly virtual machine where you wish to pull the request.

-This code was originally used as a method of authicating users on a separate web interface.
+This code was originally used as a method of authenticating users on a separate web interface.
 This code takes the username and password input from your HTML form and then POSTS the contents to the loginHandler.php page which sends a server side network request to the specified Firefly server.
 The local script will then return if Firefly logged in successfully or received an error returning the state to the local script.

 The local login form should take the following syntax: